tlack/xxl/README.md

 ## Status

 Gross, crumbly work in progress.
-Kinda works when it compiles.
+Kinda works when it compiles, but mostly a proof of concept.
 Definitely *not suitable* for serious work just yet.
 See also "not yet implemented" below.

 ## Examples